adamshostack/conflictmodeling/2-Threats/README.md

 * Phone calls
 * Reputational attacks (gotcha abiting, slander campaigns)
 * Snail mail (objects, letters, packages)
-* Threats (blackmail, physical vio
+* Threats (blackmail, physical violence)

+This work differs from the hate, harrassment and abuse work in that it is empirically derived from abuse experienced by participants, and those participants were all academics.

 ## Stubs to be expanded